Flip the monitor around and locate the two slots on the edges. These slots are below the screen where the faceplate is attached.

 Use a flat tool (such as a flathead screwdriver) to pop the front frame off.
 It is attached via plastic snaplocks and will come off with some prying.

-Once the faceplate is removed, the monitor can then be removed from the housing, leaving just the monitor and the faceplate attached with a ribbon wire.
+Once the faceplate is removed, the monitor can be removed from the housing, leaving the monitor and the faceplate attached with a ribbon wire.
 The wire can now be pulled from the slot, fully removing the faceplate from the monitor.